Core concepts.

 Tokens

-Heimdall issues JWTs signed with RS256.
-Every token carries claims about the authenticated entity (user or service).
+Heimdall issues JWTs signed with RS256 by per-app keys.
+Every token carries claims about the authenticated entity (end-user or service principal).
+Two flavours:

-- User tokens — issued via signup, signin, or social login.
-Include the user's identity.
+- End-user tokens — issued via signup, signin, or refresh.
+Carry the user's

 {